lyteword/kjv/acts/chapter-4.md

 <sup>31</sup> ¶ And when they had prayed, the place was shaken where they were assembled together; and they were all filled with the Holy Ghost, and they spake the word of God with boldness.

-<sup>32</sup> And the multitude of them that believed were of one heart and of one soul: neither said any of them that ought of the things which he possessed was his own; but they had all things common.
+<sup>32</sup> And the multitude of them that believed were of one heart and of one soul: neither said any *of them* that ought of the things which he possessed was his own; but they had all things common.

 <sup>33</sup> And with great power gave the apostles witness of the resurrection of the Lord Jesus: and great grace was upon them all.

 <sup>34</sup> Neither was there any among them that lacked: for as many as were possessors of lands or houses sold them, and brought the prices of the things that were sold,

-<sup>35</sup> And laid them down at the apostles’ feet: and distribution was made unto every man according as he had need.
+<sup>35</sup> And laid *them* down at the apostles’ feet: and distribution was made unto every man according as he had need.

-<sup>36</sup> And Joses, who by the apostles was surnamed Barnabas, (which is, being interpreted, The son of consolation,) a Levite, and of the country of Cyprus,
+<sup>36</sup> And Joses, who by the apostles was surnamed Barnabas, ( which is, being interpreted, The son of consolation,) a Levite, *and* of the country of Cyprus,

-<sup>37</sup> Having land, sold it, and brought the money, and laid it at the apostles’ feet.
+<sup>37</sup> Having land, sold *it*, and brought the money, and laid *it* at the apostles’ feet.